jed/domo/README.md

 dom-o
 =====

 dom-o is a DSL (DOM-specific language) that unifies HTML markup and CSS style into JavaScript syntax, by providing global functions for HTML5 elements and CSS declarations.
 To see it in action, head over to [JSBin](http://jsbin.com/egapim/1/edit).
+Available [here](https://raw.github.com/jed/dom-o/master/dom-o.js) or on [npm](https://npmjs.org/package/dom-o).

 Features
 --------